 The way we perceive "The way things are around here"...can exert a great influence on leadership styles.
 We can associate three fundamental leadership styles to the three management imperatives discussed above.
 Let's take a look at this association.

-As you might guess, fear-driven cultures, by definition cannot be effective in achieving world-class safety because employees work (and don't work) to avoid a negative consequence.
-Employees and managers all work to avoid punishment.
-Consequently, fear-driven thoughts, beliefs and decisions may be driving their behaviors.
+As you might guess, fear-driven cultures, by definition cannot be effective in achieving world-class safety because employees work only to avoid a negative consequence.
 Bottom-line: a fear-driven safety culture will not work.
-It can not be effective for employees and managers at any level of the organization.
+It can't be effective at any level of the organization.
 It may be successful in achieving compliance, but that's it.

-Managers primarily using this approach are tough on safety to control losses.
-They have high standards for behavior and performance, and they control all aspects of work to ensure compliance.
+Managers using a tough-controlling leadership approach are tough on safety primarily to control losses.
+They consider safety as a "loss control" function.
+They may have high standards for behavior and performance, and feel the need for tight control of all aspects of work to ensure compliance.

-The tough-caring leadership model represents a major shift in leadership and management thinking from the selfish tough controlling model.
+The tough-caring leadership model represents a major shift in leadership and management thinking from the tough controlling model.
+Characteristics of this approach include:

 Top management may communicate their support for safety, but the real test for commitment is the degree to which management acts on their communication with serious investments in time and money.
 When management merely communicates their interest in safety, but does not follow through with action, they are expressing moral support, not commitment.